Raum12/path-finding/README.md

 -----
 # Unit tests
-Run the following command in either the dijkstra or a-star directories:
+Run the following command in either the dijkstra or a-star directory (depending on which algorithm you want to test):

 `python main.py {maze file directory} --unittest {number of unittest iterations}`

 The video below demonstrates this more clearly for the A* algorithm.